-Awareness: Create marketing and communication materials that represent the diversity that newcomers bring to their new communities.
-Plan communications that will engage newcomers and help them understand the opportunities in their community.
+Awareness: Create marketing and communication materials that represent the diversity that New to Canada Participants bring to their new communities.
+Plan communications that will engage New to Canada Participants and help them understand the opportunities in their community.

-Education and Training: Offer and encourage opportunities to frontline leaders that give them the tools and resources to effectively welcome and include newcomers in their programs.
+Education and Training: Offer and encourage opportunities to frontline leaders that give them the tools and resources to effectively welcome and include New to Canada engagement in your programs.